Oncoplastic Reductions Houston

 - Facilitate the delivery of radiation following a lumpectomy in women with larger breasts.

-Dr. Craig will consult with your breast cancer surgeon and form a surgical plan to ensure the best possible results.
+Our doctors will consult with your breast cancer surgeon and form a surgical plan to ensure the best possible results.
 In the past, a breast cancer surgeon would simply perform a lumpectomy to remove the breast cancer leaving a cavity or defect as a result.
 This left many women dissatisfied with their results, in particular following radiation treatment.
 Today, oncoplastic reductions are used to reduce, lift, and re-shape the breast to provide a natural-appearing breast after a lumpectomy, and minimize resultant defects.

 How Safe Is an Oncoplastic Reduction?